Sumner Boys Defeat Central 62-40 [STATS] - NewsBreak

 Related

-The Sumner Boys Basketball Team defeated the Mattanawcook Academy Lynx 59-52 in Lincoln on Wednesday, January 25th.
-Mattanawcook Academy took a 15-11 lead at the end of the 1st Quarter, but after Sumner outscored Mattanawcook Academy 14-3 in the 2nd Quarter, Sumner led 25-18 at the end of the 1st Half.
-Sumner led 47-35 at the end of the 3rd Quarter.
+The Mattanawcook Academy Girls Basketball Team beat the Sumner Tigers 74-39 in Lincoln on Wednesday, January 25th.
+Mattanawcook Academy led 14-11 at the end of the 1st Quarter and 42-21 at the end of the 1st Half after outscoring Sumner 28-10 in the 2nd Quarter.
+The Lynx extended their lead in the 3rd Quarter with a 17-3 run, to take a 59-24 lead.

 MDI Boys Rain Down 12 3’s and Beats Hermon 60-42 [STATS]